DSHydro/SnowML/docs/basin_fact_sheets/Green.md

 | UA        | UA_huc    | 0.999         | 0.930     | 0.916        | 0.989     |

-Comment: Estimating by HUC and aggregating should get close to results using shapefile directly.
+Comment: Estimating by HUC and aggregating should get close to results using shapefile directly but differences are material.

 ## Green Map with Snow Classification